akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ![image](../img/dummy.png)

-1. Enter your filter criteria.
+1. Enter your filter criteria
-1. The grid is automatically updated when a new filter is set.
+1. The grid is automatically updated when a new filter is set

 You can filter on the following attribute information:
 - The attribute type